NNPDF/pinecards/README.md

 * The `postrun.sh` file (optional, must be executable).
 This is a BASH script which is run after the successful generation of the PineAPPL grid and can be used to perform additional operations, such as rescaling.
 The environment variable `$GRID` contains the relative path the PineAPPL grid.
+Typically this file contains instructions to remap the one-dimensional histograms generated by Madgraph5_aMC@NLO into higher dimensional ones with the proper limits.

 * The `metadata.txt` file (optional).
 This file collects all metadata, which is written into the grid after generation.
 Arbitrary `key=value` pairs are